lmn0/terraform/README.md

   -help         Show this help output, or the help for a specified subcommand.
   -version      An alias for the "version" subcommand.
 ```

+Note the `fmt` flag - this is usually handy for making the code look readable.